Resource Centre

 Hence the decision to establish and develop the Resource Centre of Prowess Coaching.
 Here, I intend to share not only my own original articles and ideas but also to share and identify anywhere that may prove useful for both climbers and coaches alike.

-It is no secret that as well as being a climber, coach and parent, i’m also a writer.
+It is no secret that as well as being a climber, coach and parent, I’m also a writer.
 I have had articles published with ukclimbing.com, Professional Mountaineer and elsewhere but these are original articles and often original ideas too.

 It is broken down into two sections: one for the climber and one for the coach.
 However don’t let that stop you exploring the other sections too.
 I’ve yet to meet a climbing coach who isn’t a dedicated climber and some of those resources may come in handy for your own personal work as well as work with your students.
 Likewise, any climber trying to improve is effectively a self-coached climber and knowledge of education may come in handy too.